CS-208-Full-Stack-Web-Development/cs-208-p5-starter/README.md

 * [Video Walkthrough](https://youtu.be/0UxY0EEzB1c)
 * [Grading Rubric](https://shanepanter.com/cs208/grading-rubric.html)

+## Task 0 - Student details

+Each team member must selecte which student they will be so I can keep all the files straight when grading.
+You should have already figured out who is who on your initial project meeting.
+Each student needs to fill out ONE of the TODO items below.

+* student1 == TODO
+* student2 == TODO
+* student3 == TODO

 ## Task 1 - Run the website

 For this task all you need to do is make sure that you can run and debug